x0a/gulp-archiver/README.md

 # gulp-archiver2
 Archive anything through gulp.
-Based on [gulp-archiver](https://github.com/fobos/gulp-archiver), with the added ability to use archives persistent across tasks.
+Based on [gulp-archiver](https://github.com/fobos/gulp-archiver), with the added ability to use archives persistently across tasks.

 ## Usage